sergioasensio/grunt-less/Readme config-grunt-less.txt

 Install grunt-cli and required packages and add them to package.json
 ******************************************************************
+** If you already have your package.json with dependencies, execute:

-$ npm install -g grunt-cli
+$ npm install

+** Otherwise, execute:

 $ npm install grunt --save-dev

 $ npm install grunt-contrib-less --save-dev

 $ npm install grunt-contrib-watch --save-dev

-** If you already have your package.json with dependencies, execute: $ npm install

 Gruntfile.js